kevinlongboy/AirBnB/README.md

 ## 👀 Overview

-Before navigating the site, users have the option to choose between the role of a Host, a Guest, or perhaps even both!
+When navigating the site, users have the option to choose between the role of a Host, a Guest, or perhaps even both!

 ### Spots

 _The main feature of CraneBnB_

 As a Host, users are able to list their home on the site and highlight its best qualities in the listing.
 Hosts should give a brief description of their home, henceforth known as a "Spot", then choose a befitting rate for a nightly stay.